 *This post may contain affiliate links, meaning if you make a purchase through these links (at no additional cost to you) I will earn a small commission.
 Click here for the full disclosure*

-To keep my wanderlust in check, we decided to make a last minute trip to Costa Rica to celebrate our second wedding anniversary and to take advantage of the long Memorial Day weekend.
-With only five days, we managed to see a quite a bit and fit in some bucket list adventures.
-Costa Rica had been on our travel radar for some time.
-So when a good deal on flights arose, we jumped on it.
-Since the flights were in and out of the capital, San José, we decided to look to the lesser visited Caribbean coast for some laid back vibes.
+To keep my wanderlust in check, I decided to make a last minute trip to Costa Rica to take advantage of the long Memorial Day weekend.
+With only five days, I managed to see a quite a bit and fit in some bucket list adventures.
+Costa Rica had been on my travel radar for some time.
+So when a good deal on flights arose, I jumped on it.
+Since the flights were in and out of the capital, San José, I decided to look to the lesser visited Caribbean coast for some laid back vibes.

 Best Laid Plans…

-Thankfully we kept our itinerary entirely open and didn’t book anything in advance for this trip.
-Only a week before we were set to arrive, we discovered that the Poás Volcano we’d hoped to visit was currently active and the surrounding park would be closed indefinitely while the activity was being monitored.
+Thankfully I kept the itinerary entirely open and didn’t book anything in advance for this trip.
+Only a week before I was set to arrive, I discovered that the Poás Volcano I’d hoped to visit was currently active and the surrounding park would be closed indefinitely while the activity was being monitored.

-The dive shop we contacted when we bought our flights had advised us that the conditions vary during the time of year we were visiting.
-We were to contact them the week we were arriving to find out if we’d be able to dive.
-To our disappointment, when we reached out that week, the dive shop told us that some storms had rolled through causing rough seas and leaving the water visibility too low for diving.
+The dive shop I contacted when after buying my flight had advised me that the conditions vary during the time of year I was visiting.
+They said to contact them the week I was arriving to find out if I’d be able to dive.
+To my disappointment, when I reached out that week, the dive shop told me that some storms had rolled through causing rough seas and leaving the water visibility too low for diving.

-We were visiting during the shoulder season between the high and low seasons, and the forecast was calling for rain everyday.
-Undeterred, we packed our rain jackets and mentally prepared ourselves to get rained on.
+Since the trip was during the shoulder season between the high and low seasons, and the forecast was calling for rain everyday.
+Undeterred, I packed my rain jacket and mentally prepared to get rained on.

 Touchdown Costa Rica

-Since our flight landed in the late afternoon on Friday, we just grabbed a taxi to go right to our hostel in San José.
-Fun fact: Costa Rica doesn’t do street names, addresses, or signs the way we’re accustomed to in the USA.
+Since my flight landed in the late afternoon on Friday, I just grabbed a taxi to go right to our hostel in San José.
+Fun fact: Costa Rica doesn’t do street names, addresses, or signs the way I’m accustomed to in the USA.
 More often than not, they use local landmarks to reference where something is located.
 Super helpful for tourists looking for a specific location… (insert sarcastic eyeroll here)

-Once we’d settled our things into our room, we asked the front desk for some restaurant suggestions.
-They directed us to a street nearby that we could walk to where there was many restaurants and bars for us to choose from.
-We ended up getting dinner at the Beer Factory where my husband was able to order some local beer to kick off the trip.
-On our walk back to the hostel we also stopped at the supermarket to pick up some snacks and water.
-We headed to bed early knowing we would have to be up to catch our 6:00am bus to Cahuita, a small town on the Caribbean coast.
+Once I’d settled into my room, I asked the front desk for some restaurant suggestions.
+They directed me to a street nearby that I could walk to where there were many restaurants and bars to choose from.
+I ended up getting dinner at the Beer Factory where I was able to order some ceviche to kick off the trip.
+On the walk back to the hostel I stopped at the supermarket to pick up some snacks and water.
+I headed to bed early knowing that I’d have to be up to catch a 6:00am bus to Cahuita, a small town on the Caribbean coast.

 Laid Back Cahuita

-After an extra long bus ride due to construction delays, we arrived at the bus station in Cahuita.
-Once we arrived we were still a bit lost since there weren’t signs telling us where to go from there and the station is about a ten minute walk outside of town.
-We just took a guess and started walking, luckily we ended up finding town where ordered some smoothies at a small cafe.
-While enjoying our cold fruity beverages, we looked up some places to stay and tried to make a plan for the day.
+After an extra long bus ride due to construction delays, I arrived at the bus station in Cahuita.
+Once I arrived I was still a bit lost since there weren’t signs telling me where to go from there and the station is about a ten minute walk outside of town.
+I just took a guess and started walking, luckily I ended up finding town where I ordered a smoothie at a small cafe.
+While enjoying the cold fruity beverages, I looked up some places to stay and tried to make a plan for the day.
 That rain in the forecast?
 Nowhere to be seen this day.
-It was hot and sunny while we were dressed more for cool and rainy while we were lugging our backpacks all over.
+It was hot and sunny while I was dressed more for cool and rainy while lugging my backpack all over.

-Our objective was to find a room to drop our stuff in then get out to the Sloth Sanctuary before the last tour at 2:00pm.
-We decided to walk back to the bus station where we’d seen a payphone to try to call to see if some places had vacancies.
-Unfortunately for us, the payphone didn’t work so we ended up walking back to town to grab a taxi to take us out to Cabinas Tito to see if they had a room for us that night.
-During the ride we enjoyed chatting with our friendly driver who was a transplant to the area from Spain.
+The objective was to find a room to drop my stuff in then get out to the Sloth Sanctuary before the last tour at 2:00pm.
+I decided to walk back to the bus station where I’d seen a payphone to try to call to see if some places had vacancies.
+Unfortunately for me, the payphone didn’t work so I ended up walking back to town to grab a taxi to go out to Cabinas Tito to see if they had a room for me that night.
+During the ride I enjoyed chatting with our friendly driver who was a transplant to the area from Spain.

 Cabinas Tito

-We finally hit a spot of luck as we were pulling into the parking area.
+I finally hit a spot of luck as we were pulling into the parking area.
 Tito, the young host who runs the Cabinas Tito was just leaving to run a tour.
-Our driver flagged him down asking if he had a room for us in rapid Spanish.
-Had we been by ourselves, we would have completely missed him.
-This was the fastest we’ve ever booked a room: Tito ran to grab the key, let us look at the room to make sure it was acceptable, we handed him money, and away he went to run his tour.
-We quickly dropped our bags and hopped back in the waiting taxi so we could make it out to the Sloth Sanctuary before it was too late.
+The taxi driver flagged him down asking if he had a room for me in rapid Spanish.
+Had I been by myself, I would have completely missed him.
+This was the fastest I’ve ever booked a room: Tito ran to grab the key, let me look at the room to make sure it was acceptable, I handed him money, and away he went to run his tour.
+I quickly dropped my bags and hopped back in the waiting taxi so I could make it out to the Sloth Sanctuary before it was too late.

 Sloth Sanctuary

 If you ever find yourself in the southeast of Costa Rica, I would recommend making a stop at the Sloth Sanctuary of Costa Rica.
 They are the original rescue center for injured, orphaned, and abandoned sloths.
 There are a couple of different tour options, and they even offer rooms for overnight stays.
-This was one of the highlights of our trip.
-However, do plan your transport better than we did since it took us nearly an hour to catch a bus back to town once our tour was complete.
-Read more about our visit to the Sloth Sanctuary of Costa Rica.
+This was one of the highlights of my trip.
+However, do plan your transport better than I did since it took met nearly an hour to catch a bus back to town once the tour was complete.
+Read more about my visit to the Sloth Sanctuary of Costa Rica.

 Playa Negra

-Once we finally got back to our cabina (note that each ‘room’ they have is actually its own little cabina) we changed into swimsuits and walked down to Playa Negra which was only a few minutes away.
-One of the reasons we chose to go to Cahuita was to visit Playa Negra since my husband had never been to a black sand beach before.
+Once I finally got back to the cabina (note that each ‘room’ they have is actually its own little cabina) I changed into my swimsuit and walked down to Playa Negra which was only a few minutes away.
+One of the reasons I chose to go to Cahuita was to visit Playa Negra which as the name suggests, is a black sand beach.
 The beach was wonderful, and there were only a handful of people there.
-We both enjoyed cooling off in the water after a long, hot day (rain, where were you?!)
-As a bonus, we were there in time for the sunset which was surprisingly beautiful considering we were on the eastern coast of the country.
-Once the sun set, we headed back to the room to shower before walking into town for dinner.
+I enjoyed cooling off in the water after a long, hot day (rain, where were you?!)
+As a bonus, I was there in time for the sunset which was surprisingly beautiful considering I was on the eastern coast of the country.
+Once the sun set, I headed back to the room to shower before walking into town for dinner.

 Miss Edith’s Restaurant

-We had been looking forward to visiting this region of Costa Rica in part because of the area’s mix of indigenous and Afro-Caribbean influences.
-For dinner we chose Miss Edith’s, a local Caribbean restaurant known to have great jerk dishes.
-It took us a little while to find it since it was literally off the main path where all the other restaurants and bars were, but oh man, was it worth the time to find in the dark.
+I had been looking forward to visiting this region of Costa Rica in part because of the area’s mix of indigenous and Afro-Caribbean influences.
+For dinner I chose Miss Edith’s, a local Caribbean restaurant known to have great jerk dishes.
+It took me a little while to find it since it was literally off the main path where all the other restaurants and bars were, but oh man, was it worth the time to find in the dark.
 Get the dish on our experience at Miss Edith’s.

 Rafting Tomorrow?

-Upon arriving back at our cabina, we hopped on the wi-fi and booked a white water rafting trip with Exploradores Outdoors for Sunday, the very next day.
-We were amazed when we received the confirmation email, since it less than 12 hours before they’d be picking us up.
-The tour included pickup at our accommodations, breakfast, the rafting trip, lunch, and transport to our choice of the Caribbean coast, San José, or Arenal at the end of the day.
-Since we needed a way to get back to San José, this was the perfect fit for us.
+Upon arriving back at the cabina, I hopped on the wi-fi and booked a white water rafting trip with Exploradores Outdoors for Sunday, the very next day.
+I was amazed when I received the confirmation email, since it less than 12 hours before they’d be picking me up.
+The tour included pickup at your accommodations, breakfast, the rafting trip, lunch, and transport to your choice of the Caribbean coast, San José, or Arenal at the end of the day.
+Since I needed a way to get back to San José, this was the perfect fit for me.

-We had an incredible day rafting the Río Pacuare!
+I had an incredible day rafting the Río Pacuare!
 I don’t consider myself an extreme sports enthusiast, but I really loved rafting!
-The only bummer is we ended up with really sunburned legs since we forgot to reapply our sunscreen and that forecasted rain was nowhere to be found.
+The only bummer is I ended up with really sunburned legs since I forgot to reapply my sunscreen and that forecasted rain was nowhere to be found.

 San José aka Chepe

-Due to our sunburned legs, we kept our night in San José, or Chepe as the locals affectionately refer to it, low-key by just heading to nearby cafe, Spoon, for a light dinner.
-We ordered the chifrijo (a popular snack of fried pork, beans, tomatoes, spices, rice, tortilla chips, and avocado) along with flan carmelo to share.
-On the walk back to our hostel we stopped at the grocery store to stock up on water, snacks, and beer for the remainder of our trip.
-Back at the hostel we booked a tour for the next afternoon to Café Britt Finca, (Café Britt is Costa Rica’s first gourmet coffee roaster) and a hostel in Alajuela which is closer to the airport for our flight out on Tuesday.
+Due to my sunburned legs, I kept the night in San José, or Chepe as the locals affectionately refer to it, low-key by just heading to nearby cafe, Spoon, for a light dinner.
+I ordered the chifrijo (a popular snack of fried pork, beans, tomatoes, spices, rice, tortilla chips, and avocado) along with flan carmelo.
+On the walk back to the hostel I stopped at the grocery store to stock up on water, snacks, and beer for the remainder of my trip.
+Back at the hostel I booked a tour for the next afternoon to Café Britt Finca, (Café Britt is Costa Rica’s first gourmet coffee roaster) and a hostel in Alajuela which is closer to the airport for my flight out on Tuesday.

 Walking All of Downtown San José

 Conveniently breakfast was provided at the hostel so that was one less thing to worry about.
-We were able to enjoy pancakes, watermelon, and coffee on Monday morning before walking downtown.
+I was able to enjoy pancakes, watermelon, and coffee on Monday morning before walking downtown.
 While many people skip spending time in Chepe there are a number of things to do there.
-We walked down to the Teatro Nacional and enjoyed a nearly private tour in English of San José’s most revered building.
+I walked down to the Teatro Nacional and enjoyed a nearly private tour in English of San José’s most revered building.
 The theater is gorgeous with a neoclassical facade and richly decorated interior.
-From the theater we wandered over to the Catedral Metropolitana, but only took a quick peek inside the doors out of respect for the service that was in progress.
-To do some souvenir shopping we walked over to the Mercado Artesanal, an open air market.
-Before searching out the pickup location for our tour, we stopped at Soda Nena for casados, aka typical plates for lunch.
+From the theater I wandered over to the Catedral Metropolitana, but only took a quick peek inside the doors out of respect for the service that was in progress.
+To do some souvenir shopping I walked over to the Mercado Artesanal, an open air market.
+Before searching out the pickup location for the tour, I stopped at Soda Nena for casados, aka typical plates for lunch.

-The pickup location wasn’t difficult to find so we wandered the surrounding streets and checked out interesting stores we saw while killing some time.
-When there was only about twenty minutes left until our pickup time, we walked over to wait at the location to make sure we didn’t miss our shuttle.
-All of a sudden, we found that forecasted rain!
-A sudden downpour chased us under an overhang in front of some shops to wait for our shuttle so we put on our rain coats and pulled the rain cover over my travel backpack (which is part of my favorite travel gear).
+The pickup location wasn’t difficult to find so I wandered the surrounding streets and checked out interesting stores I saw while killing some time.
+When there was only about twenty minutes left until the pickup time, I walked over to wait at the location to make sure I didn’t miss the shuttle.
+All of a sudden, I found that forecasted rain!
+A sudden downpour chased me under an overhang in front of some shops to wait for the shuttle so I put on my rain coat and pulled the rain cover over my travel backpack (which is part of my favorite travel gear).

 Café Britt Finca

-Our tour of Café Britt started with a brief history on the origin of coffee, the conditions needed for cultivating it, and how the growing conditions combined with the roasting affect the flavor.
+The tour of Café Britt started with a brief history on the origin of coffee, the conditions needed for cultivating it, and how the growing conditions combined with the roasting affect the flavor.
 The tour included an explanation of the different roasts and how professional tasters determine the blends and roasts that become the coffee drinks enjoyed around the world.
 I would definitely say that this tour is family/kid friendly too.
-I enjoyed our tour despite never having been a coffee drinker, you can read more about our tour of Café Britt.
+I enjoyed the tour despite never having been a coffee drinker, and you can read more about our tour of Café Britt here.

 Understanding Uber

-At the recommendation of the shuttle driver who took us from San José to Café Britt, we ordered an Uber to take us to our hostel in Alajuela.
-Our Uber driver didn’t speak very much English so we used our little bit of Spanish to chat with him and ended up having a lovely (if a bit broken) conversation about our marriages, work, and homes.
+At the recommendation of the shuttle driver who took me from San José to Café Britt, I ordered an Uber to take me to my hostel in Alajuela.
+The Uber driver didn’t speak very much English so I used my little bit of Spanish to chat with him and ended up having a lovely (if a bit broken) conversation about our lives, work, and homes.
 Language barriers don’t have to stop you from connecting with other humans, the challenge just makes it all the more worthwhile.

 Alajuela isn’t a big tourist destination, but a lot of people still visit since it’s where the airport is located.
-For dinner we ended up at a Tex-Mex spot called Jalapeños Central.
+For dinner I ended up at a Tex-Mex spot called Jalapeños Central.
 The margaritas and passionfruit cheesecake were so, so tasty!
-The hostel’s rooms weren’t especially charming, but with its central location and free airport shuttle it was a good choice for us on our last night in Costa Rica.
-Before catching that free shuttle on Tuesday morning, we wandered over to a small cafe for desayunos típicos, or the typical breakfast.
-This made for a delicious meal to wrap up our last minute trip to Costa Rica.
+The hostel’s rooms weren’t especially charming, but with its central location and free airport shuttle it was a good choice for the last night in Costa Rica.
+Before catching that free shuttle on Tuesday morning, I wandered over to a small cafe for desayunos típicos, or the typical breakfast.
+This made for a delicious meal to wrap up my last minute trip to Costa Rica.

 It was last minute.
 It was a whirlwind.
 It was worth it.

-We loved every minute of our trip and are looking forward to going back to explore more of the country.
+I loved every minute of my trip and am looking forward to going back to explore more of the country.
 Have you ever visited somewhere only to find yourself immediately looking forward to coming back?

 I was thinking I had read this before.
 There’s my comment from two years ago.
 Do we know each other so long.
 Still an amazing trip that you really stuffed full of cool things.